yamini-vm/yamsh/README.md

 # YamSH

 A shell that runs on Yamini VM.
+Inspired from <a href="https://github.com/brenns10/lsh">lsh</a>.